-Program Director of Cyber Security Administration, Assistant Professor
+Director of Cybersecurity Administration Program, Assistant Professor

 I was born and raised in Mandan, North Dakota.
 I attended the University of Mary for my undergraduate degree in computer information systems.
 After graduating, I worked in education for 15 years.
-Following that, I went into the industry as a cyber security engineer.
-After working in the cyber security field, I found myself being drawn back into education and look forward to continuing that here at Mary.
+Following that, I went into the industry as a cybersecurity engineer.
+After working in the cybersecurity field, I found myself being drawn back into education and look forward to continuing that here at Mary.
 I am married and have three children.
 I enjoy spending time with my family and staying active outdoors.

 Kevin Fishbeck, PhD

-Program Director Computer Information Systems
+Director of Computer Information Systems Program

 Tanya Taplin, MS

-Assistant Professor Cyber Security Administration
+Assistant Professor Cybersecurity Administration